DBRetina/DBRetina/docs/docs/usage/dbretina_query.md

 <span class="cmd"> -g, --groups-file PATH    single-column supergroups file </span>

-This will filter out all pairwise distances that are between supergroups that are not in the provided groups file.
+This will filter out all pairwise similarities that are between supergroups that are not in the provided groups file.
 The groups file is a single-column file that contains the names of the supergroups to be included in the filtering.

 <span class="cmd"> --cluster-ids TEXT        comma-separated list of cluster IDs </span>